hectorip/til-hectorip/_pages/free-udemy.md

 ---

 I found [a page](https://www.promodescuentos.com/ofertas/udemy-60-cursos-de-software-y-desarrollo-gratis-al-aplicar-cupon-276455) with several coupon for free courses in Udemy.
 Some are outdated and some coupons may expire, but I think It's worth giving a try.
-I formatted the links to better access, maybe you don't have to enter the coupon again.
+I formatted the links for better access, so you don't have to enter the coupon again at checkout.
+Just click "Enroll Now"

 1. 30 Days Of Python | Unlock Your Python Potential CDevelopment.
 COUPON: CFEOCT2016